StevenTammen/steventammen.com/content/posts/electric-skates-vs-normal-inline-skates.md

 [Thundrblade](http://thundrblade.com/), the electric skate that has a crowdfunding campaign launching May 2018, is currently the only serious electric skate company that I am aware of.
 So there is that.

+(Edit: unfortunately Thundrblade didn't make it through crowdfunding.
+So that makes this post little more than abstract theorizing; you can't actually buy electric skates).

 ## Talking to the pros {#talking-to-the-pros}